maximevtush/push-website/blog/2025-09-18-adding-new-version/index.md

 - Hack solo or form a team.
 - Deploy an existing EVM app or build from scratch.

 A universal app doesn't have to start from scratch.
-Your submissions can be**:**
+Your submissions can be:

 | Deploy Your Existing EVM App | Build a New Universal App |
 | --- | --- |